You are here

 Lost or Stolen Cards

 If your library card is lost or stolen, report it immediately to any Kitchener Public Library location.
 You are responsible for any items borrowed on your library card.
-To receive a replacement, you must provide identification and pay a $2 replacement fee.
+To receive a replacement, you must provide identification.
+Replacement cards are free of charge.

 Library cards may be given as gifts to friends or relatives.
 The person giving the gift must arrange for the membership with the library, at which time they will receive a gift flyer to present to the gift recipient.
 The gift recipient will receive their library card upon bringing the flyer to any Kitchener Public Library location.